Yemen crisis

 What’s happening in Yemen?

 UNHCR is leading a coordinated effort across the region to protect Yemenis who have been forced to flee.
 This includes emergency relief and shelter for those escaping escalations in the conflict, and ongoing care such as education and healthcare.
+However, humanitarian access restrictions, bureaucratic hurdles and limited funding continue to pose challenges.

 Where are Yemeni families fleeing to?